-Basically, the two most obvious choices are at the user's premises or at yours.
-Which you decide on depends on the context of use (of the website) and the kind of feedback you want to collect.
+Two most obvious choices are at the user's premises or at yours.
+Which you decide on depends on the context of use and the kind of feedback.

 You should go to the user’s location if the context (environment) in which the website is being used is an important part of the flow.
 An example of this might be a store in which sales agents work with customers and have to deal with various requests very quickly.
 It’s hard to replicate that situation anywhere else, and testing the user outside that stressful environment won’t give you the valuable feedback you need.

 The downside of this is that all you can do is take notes and perhaps record the sound, but any other means of capturing the user’s actions – such as on a web cam – might put additional stress on the user or change the way that they as a customer would usually behave.
 In these situations, you want to be as unintrusive as possible.

 However, if you can get five or ten minutes with the user and ask them to go through some or all of the “small tasks” (described in “Designing a test scenario“), that could produce very valuable data.

 In this situation, participants come to you in a room that is already set up for user testing.
 If the context of use is not the most important thing, this is the option you should go with.

 My recommendation is that only the interviewer and the participant should be in the room.